-Fear of traveling is not a covered reason to cancel your trip on standard travel insurance.
+Fear of traveling is not a covered reason to cancel your trip under a standard travel insurance policy.

 You cannot cancel your trip due to the attack in Nice, France, unless you had a travel insurance policy, with Terrorism coverage, in place before July 14 and you meet your policy’s requirements.

 Based on the typical requirements for Terrorism coverage, you must be scheduled to go on your trip within 7-30 days of a terrorist attack, and the city in which the attack occurred or a nearby city must be on your itinerary.

 The Nice attack may not meet the definition of Terrorism on some policies.
 See the latest provider position statements about coverage for the Nice attack.